InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 assassination attempts had died out for a while, but began to increase again as more people gained access to the same technologies she had.
-But between unlimited funding, a team of the country’s best people, superior intel, her ever-sharpening experience, and a genius for personal defense that flowed from her instinctive nature, no one could best her.
+But between unlimited funding, a team of the country’s best people, superior intel, her ever-sharpening experience, and a genius for combat that flowed from her instinctive nature, no one could best her.
 Zack was all too pleased.

 She prioritized her capacity as a bodyguard over her capacity to be a mother.
 Pontiffs have traditionally been celibate, and Zack broke sharply with tradition